harshitneversettle/Capstone_harshit/README.md

 <details>
 <summary>Liquidity Withdraw</summary>
-The liquidity withdraw instruction enables removal of a specified amount of liquidity from a liquidity pool.
-It accepts inputs including the liquidity position identifier, the amount of liquidity tokens to withdraw, and the recipient account for receiving the withdrawn assets.
-The instruction verifies the user's entitlement to the liquidity and ensures sufficient available balance for withdrawal.
-It then burns the corresponding liquidity tokens and calculates the proportional underlying assets (such as tokens or coins) to be returned.
-After these calculations, the underlying assets are securely transferred to the recipient account.
-This instruction updates the pool’s internal state on-chain to reflect the reduction in liquidity and token supply, ensuring accurate accounting.
+This instruction lets a liquidity provider withdraw part or all of a previously deposited position from the pool.
+It verifies the provider’s position record, checks that the requested amount is available, and then reduces that position by the specified amount.
+The program computes the provider’s share of treasury funds and transfers the corresponding tokens from the treasury account back to the recipient account.
+Finally, it updates treasury and pool state to reflect the reduced liquidity and keep accounting consistent.

 <img width="1454" height="193" alt="image" src="https://github.com/user-attachments/assets/86d2b43a-beeb-4e1f-8299-e3b42df09bc5" />

 </details>